aaronicsubstances/cskabomu/white-paper.md

 # Introduction

 1. Kabomu Library is a message passing framework for building networking protocols for distributed systems.
 2. The term "message" as used in Kabomu denotes a stream of bytes which is usually assumed to be bounded.
-Kabomu seeks to support frameworks which already implement support for exchanging bounded messages, by implementing support for exchanging unbounded messages as well.
+Kabomu seeks to be an addition to the toolkit of frameworks which already implement support for exchanging bounded messages, by implementing support for exchanging unbounded messages.
-3. All protocols based on the framework support both explicitly acked one-way request (for the purpose of data transfer), and implicitly acked request-response message exchange patterns.
+3. All protocols based on the framework support the request-response message exchange pattern.
-4. Some protocols work with immediate processing while others work with deferred processing.
+4. But this dose not imply they all produce responses immediately.
+Some protocols work with immediate processing while others work with deferred processing.
 5. Protocols which employ immediate processing are "semantically compatible" with HTTP/1.1, so that terminology of request methods, response status codes, headers, and chunked request and response bodies apply.
 They differ only in their underlying transports, which are not limited to TCP.
    1. As such such protocols are said to belong to "Quasi-HTTP" protocol family.
 6. Protocols which employ deferred processing are "semantically compatible" with a subset of JMAP Mail.
 They differ only in their underlying transports, which are not limited to HTTP.
 Deferred processing will be done by automated email thread processors.
 7. Since webmail makes it possible to send email via HTTP, point 6 can still be seen from the alternative perspective of HTTP.
 This will require use of "dictionary of callbacks with ttl" idea for simulating deferred processing as immediate processing (callbacks are invoked with error of "not done yet" after some timeout to signal that request is really being processed in a deferred manner).
 8. From investigating RINA research, my opinion is that it is not useful to have long lived connections or flows which have to tolerate idleness or even restarts of peers.
-Rather I propose that it is enough to have unbounded message exchanges which neither tolerate idleness nor restarts of peers, and scale better horizontally.
+Rather I propose that it is enough to have unbounded message exchanges which neither tolerate idleness nor restarts of peers, and which scale better horizontally.
 Thus I had to drop RINA's concepts, and instead continue to emulate success of HTTP's stateless request-response model.

 ## Design Considerations of Quasi-HTTP